Graduate member of the Geography Graduate program

 - Housing finance

 - Economic development

-Kathe Newman is an Associate Professor in the Urban Planning and Policy Development Program at the Edward J. Bloustein School of Planning and Public Policy and Director of the Ralph W. Voorhees Center for Civic Engagement.
+Kathe Newman is a Professor in the Urban Planning and Policy Development Program at the Edward J. Bloustein School of Planning and Public Policy and Director of the Ralph W. Voorhees Center for Civic Engagement.
 Dr. Newman holds a Ph.D. in Political Science from the Graduate School and University Center at the City University of New York.
 Her research explores urban change, what it is, why it happens, and what it means.
-Her research has explored gentrification, foreclosure, urban redevelopment, food security, community economic development and community participation.
-Dr. Newman has published articles in Urban Studies, International Journal of Urban and Regional Research, Urban Affairs Review, Shelterforce, Progress in Human Geography, Housing Studies, GeoJournal, and Environment and Planning A and is currently co-authoring a book with J. Philip Thompson and Ross Gittell on Community Based Organizations for Sage Publications.
+Her research has explored processes of financialization, governance, gentrification, foreclosure, urban redevelopment, food security, and community participation.
+Dr. Newman has published articles in Urban Studies, International Journal of Urban and Regional Research, Urban Affairs Review, Shelterforce, Progress in Human Geography, Urban Geography, Housing Studies, GeoJournal, and Environment and Planning A. She is an associate editor at Environment and Planning A.

 - Urban Revitalization

 - Urban Political Theory

 - 2020: Nicholas Shatan & Kathe Newman (2020) The state market relationship as a real estate technology: FHA multifamily development and preservation, 1934 – present, Urban Geography, 41:8, 1065-1089, DOI: 10.1080/02723638.2019.1670571

 - 2018: Rosenthal, Amy and Newman, Kathe.
 “Beyond the Shadow State: Governing the Public Private Food Assistance System.”
 Urban Affairs Review.
 First published March 20, 2018.

 - 2015 Newman, Kathe.
 “Globalization of Finance and the Future of Home Mortgage Finance.”
 Housing Policy Debate.
 25 5:789-791.